Please see Classes This Week for times of essay-writing sessions on Crucible/Year of Wonders.

 As in Albert Camus’ classic novel, The Plague, readers soon discover that there is more to admire than to despise in human behaviour.
 This is chiefly because heroines such as Anna Frith and Elinor Mompellion rise above their traumatic pasts to fulfil their vision of a life lived well for others.
 There are of course the opportunistic, fearful and selfish members of the community who exploit the crisis, but the good primarily triumphs.

 Initially, Anna Frith’s view of the world is metaphorically represented by the “boundary stone” as a marker of the limits of her social and physical environment.
 She had never crossed the stone.
 This symbolises, too, her introverted, restricted and confined life and view of the world which is limited to her status as an inexperienced, illiterate, and dependent servant.
-Her whole world was restricted to the “wide green prison”.
+Her whole world was restricted to the “wide green prison” and a sense of blind faith.
+(She knew the liturgies by heart.”

 With Elinor’s guidance Anna delivers Mary Daniel’s baby proving that she knows “a very great deal more than you think you do”.
 They both show fierce determination and independence when they take over Anys’ role as the cultivator of natural remedies so as to find a way to alleviate the suffering of those who have contracted the plague.
 By concentrating on possible cures, Anna and Elinor are indirectly questioning the prevailing patriarchal religious view that the plague has been sent to Eyam as God’s punishment.

-One of the narrative climaxes depicts Anna’s courageous support for Merry Wickford – a story that parallels her husband’s Sam’s.
+One of the climaxes of the narrative occurs when Anna shows her courageous support for Merry Wickford – a story that parallels her husband’s Sam’s struggle with death.
 Fire is a potent symbol of destruction, and Sam’s death hovers over Anna’s narrative, as well as redemption and illumination.
 It is testimony to Anna’s courage as she undertakes “man’s” work, which is so dangerous that the job has it has claimed many lives.
 During this feat, Anna struggles with the idea of the feminine that has always restricted her talents and led her to doubt her strength.
 (182) “My cowardice shamed me”.
 However, typically under Elinor’s guidance she overcomes her fear and succeeds in extracting the minerals by this dangerous fire-setting method.

 Initially, Elinor Mompellion has little practical knowledge of life.
 Her knowledge is derived from books and tutors.
 She is indulged as a child and she learns much about music, art and natural philosophy.
 “All I had to do was express a wish and these treasures would be laid out before me” (151) She was “sheltered” and protected.
 “But of life, Anna, and of human nature – of those I did not learn’ – during the plague she confronts human nature – pain and suffering.